 Note: Having a law degree from a country other than Australia does not exclude you from enrolling into a PLT program.
 Also, you should check with the relevant Law School or college to see whether your degree is acceptable or not.

-Step 3: Seek Admission to Legal Practice
+Step 3: Seek Admission To Legal Practice

-Once you complete the required Practical Legal Training, you can seek admission to legal practice through the Admissions Authority in your relevant state or territory within five years of graduation.
+After completing the required Practical Legal Training, you can seek admission to legal practice through the Admissions Authority in your relevant state or territory within five years of graduation.
 To be eligible, you must satisfy the requirements presented by the legal board.

 Australian Capital Territory: Legal Practitioners Admission Board